 - With ⅓ English cucumber, peel the skin lengthwise in a striped pattern, peeling ½ inch (1.3 cm) wide strips alternately with unpeeled sections.
 With this method, the cucumber slices have some decorative dark green accents and a little bit of extra crunchiness.
 Cut the cucumber into small pieces (I use the Japanese cutting technique called rangiri).

-- In a medium bowl, combine all the ingredients for the vinaigrette: 3 Tbsp rice vinegar (unseasoned), 1½ Tbsp sugar, 1 tsp soy sauce, ⅛ tsp Diamond Crystal kosher salt, and 1 tsp toasted white sesame seeds.
+- In a medium bowl, combine all the ingredients for the vinaigrette: 3 Tbsp rice vinegar (unseasoned), 1½ Tbsp sugar, 1 tsp soy sauce, and ⅛ tsp Diamond Crystal kosher salt.

 - Add the cucumber, octopus, seaweed, and ½ Tbsp toasted white sesame seeds and toss them all together.
 Chill in the refrigerator for 30 minutes before serving.